Welcome to today's edition of the Rush 24-7 podcast.

 I think in the cop killer cases with those rap songs, the message is go out and kill a cop.

-They're creeps, you know, they're pigs, they deserve it.
+They're creeps, they're pigs, they deserve it.

 So I think they're essentially different.